My stab at rendering Shadow Dom server side

 That is the script at once.
 I simplified it a bit by removing some is-this-value-non-empty-checks.
 The original source is here This is going on:

-2. For each element do:
+attribute. - For each element do:

-3. Get a reference to the <template> and <script> elements and their contents, in the current Web Component element
+elements and their contents, in the current Web Component element - Remove all elements except the

-5. Move all elements in the <template> element (original Light DOM) back into their original place
+element (original Light DOM) back into their original place - Remove the now empty

-7. Loop over the data object to add all properties to the Web Components properties.
+element - Loop over the data object to add all properties to the Web Components properties.
 This makes sure Array and Object properties are set via JavaScript

-8. Update the data-ssr attribute to 'hydrated' to indicate that this Web Component has been hydrated
+to indicate that this Web Component has been hydrated

 Things I did not cover

 As stated before, I only focused on serialising the HTML.
 CSS is something I did not cover at all.
 But even then, the HTML part is not fully complete yet.
-As you might know, Web Components can have multiple <slot> elements.
-The process thus far only covers a Web Component with a single <slot>!
+As you might know, Web Components can have multiple <slot>

 And that’s all there is to it.
 I am sure I can improve this code quite a lot.
 But it gets me started.